 Professor Moura Quayle

 Moura was the founding Director pro tem (2017-2019) of UBC’s School of Public Policy and Global Affairs and teaches in the Sauder School of Business.
 Moura’s interests lie in rethinking, refining and rebuilding collaborative spaces at the intersections of academia, government, business and civil society.
 Learn more about her work here.

 Marcelo is the Policy Studio research lead.
 His research looks at co-designing inter-sectoral partnerships amongst academia and stakeholders through knowledge mobilization processes, to maximize the impact of knowledge and research.
 In recent years, he has worked with Moura Quayle to develop the Policy Studio, seeking to extend the scope of the strategic design method and its applications in the public realm in Canada and abroad.
 Marcelo has experience working in social policy, NGOs, civic groups, and academic institutions in three countries.
 He brings a unique international, pedagogical, interdisciplinary and cross-disciplinary experience to policy and complex problems.
 Marcelo holds a Master in Prospective Studies and Strategy at Tec de Monterrey – Graduate School of Public Policy, Mexico, and has completed his PhD in Interdisciplinary Studies (Policy and Social Innovation), at the UBC Interdisciplinary Studies Graduate Program.

-Examples of work in the last three years:
+Examples of work in the last four years: